billbessas/Portfolio/Cybersecurity/README.md

 This folder contains hands-on security labs focused on threat detection, malware behavior analysis, PCAP forensics, and incident response.

-All labs are based on real-world scenarios and include detailed documentation using tools like Wireshark, CyberChef, Regshot, VirusTotal, and the MITRE ATT&CK framework.
+All labs are based on real-world scenarios and include detailed documentation using tools like Wireshark, Any.Run, VirusTotal, and the MITRE ATT&CK framework.

 ## Projects